-As described above, divestment may be pursued if other forms of escalation fail.
+As described above, partial or complete sale of a holding may be pursued as a form of escalation.
 However, given the current bias within Troy's portfolios to less carbon-intensive sectors and companies with relatively low transition risk, we expect engagement to be the predominant driver of change.